-The variation - character of any answer is especially plain in cases like 'Come'; 'I am coming'.
+The variation-character of any answer is especially plain in cases like "Come"; "I am coming."
 Here one and the same word is varied.
-And we shall see that before the Christian era, Latin had no other way to answer an 'ama', 'love', but by repeating the same word and varying it according to circumstances.
-There was no objective answer 'Yes, Sir'.
+Latin had no other way to answer an "ama," "love," but by repeating the same word and varying it according to circumstances.
+There was no objective answer "Yes, Sir."
 Antiquity was so much interested in the two interlocutors that one either spoke to the other or of oneself.
-You had to say" 'I love', 'amo'.
+You had to say "I love," "amo."

 However, this literal identity of the same word or stem is only the clearest symptom of the situation between two people that talk together.
 It is always true that a conversation implies identity and variation, both.
 They must converse in one orbit of linguistic material and both must contribute and use it in different manner.
 Otherwise, they are a chorus, and not interlocutors.
 It is strange that most analyses of language start with a lonely Ego that presumably talks on the stage of the Alhambra to nobody.
 But this is quite abnormal.
 Language means the liberty between two people to modulate in complementary ways one and the same word or idea or topic or language.
 This is true for a talk about the weather, for the polemic of scholars, for the speeches between political parties or in court, for the debates between orthodox and heretic.
-Both articulate: Both are committed to a ballet which they execute together, and which makes sense only when danced together.
-No party speech, no theological innovation, no scientific discovery, no part of any dialogue in the world makes sense if it is not understood as a variety of something the speaker and his public have and hold in common, yet as a variety by which the speaker leads into a new future.
+Both articulate: both are committed to a ballet which they execute together, and which makes sense only when danced together.
+No party speech, no theological innovation, no scientific discovery, no part of any dialogue in the world makes sense if it is not understood as a variation of something the speaker and his public have and hold in common, yet as a variation by which the speaker leads into a new future.